Stonington Island: History

-Station E
+Base E

 The island was also home to the British Antarctic Survey (BAS) Station E and the Ronne Antarctic Research Expedition, and was the base of operations for many historic Antarctic Peninsula surveying missions in the 1940s.
-Station E was occupied until 23 February 1975 and the main building was known as Trepassey House, it was cleaned up and repaired in 1992.
-The huts are protected under the Antarctic Treaty.
+Station E was occupied until 23 February 1975 and the main building was known as Trepassey House.
+It was cleaned and repaired in 1992.
+In 1995, the huts became a protected historic site with the name Base E and number HSM-64.

 Historic sites

 A protected area on the island consists of the buildings and artifacts at East Base (with their immediate environs) that were erected and used during the two US wintering expeditions.
 The size of the area is about 1100 ydnorth-south, from the beach to Northeast Glacier adjacent to Back Bay, and 550 yd east-west.
 It has been designated a Historic Site or Monument (HSM 55) following a proposal by the US to the Antarctic Treaty Consultative Meeting (ATCM).
-The British Station E research station is also considered to be of historical importance in relating to both the early period of exploration and the later BAS history of the 1960s and 1970s, and it has been similarly designated a Historic Site or Monument (HSM 64) following a proposal by the United Kingdom to the ATCM.
+The British Station E research station is also considered to be of historical importance in relating to both the early period of exploration and the later BAS history of the 1960s and 1970s, and it has been similarly designated as a Historic Site or Monument (HSM 64) following a proposal by the United Kingdom to the ATCM.

 Significant Events

+Stonington Island was the site of the first women to overwinter in Antarctica.
+Americans Edith ‘Jackie’ Ronne – whose husband Finn Ronne was the base leader at East Base – and Jennie Darlington spent the 1947-48 winter at Stonington on the way to becoming the first women to spend a year on the continent.
+The Ronne Ice Shelf would later be named in honour of Edith.

-On 22nd December 2022, two British citizens, Caius and Rosie, traveling on board the expedition cruise ship Greg Mortimer were legally married in a simple ceremony conducted by a Marriage Officer appointed by the Commissioner of the British Antarctic Territory, becoming the first people in history to be married at Stonington Island.
+On 22 December 2022, two British citizens, Caius and Rosie, traveling on board the expedition cruise ship Greg Mortimer were legally married in a simple ceremony conducted by a Marriage Officer appointed by the Commissioner of the British Antarctic Territory, becoming the first people in history to be married at Stonington Island.